OneStepRND/onestep-sdk-android-samples/README.md

 ## Getting Started

+# OneStep SDK Samples

+This repository contains sample applications demonstrating the use of the OneStep SDK and OneStep UIKit.

+## Projects

+- **SDKSample**: A sample application showing how to integrate and use the OneStep SDK.
+- **UiKitSample**: A sample showcasing the capabilities of the OneStep UIKit.

+## Setup

+Each directory contains a separate Android project.
+Open any of them in Android Studio to get started.

+### Installation
 To include OneStepSDK in your project, reach out to `ziv@onestep.co` for more details and access to the SDK.

-### Installation

 ```kotlin
  OneStep.Builder(